Learning Vertex Representations for Bipartite Networks: Acknowledgments

-\begin{IEEEbiography}[{ }]{Ming Gao} is currently an associate professor on School of Data Science and Engineering at East China Normal University, China.
+\begin{IEEEbiography}[{ }]{Ming Gao} is currently a full professor on School of Data Science and Engineering at East China Normal University, China.
 He received his doctorate from the School of Computer Science, Fudan University.
 His research interests include knowledge engineering, user profiling, social network analysis and mining.
 His works appear in major international journals and conferences, including DMKD, TKDE, KAIS, ICDE, ICDM, SIGIR, etc. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Xiangnan He} a senior research fellow with School of Computing, National University of Singapore (NUS).
 He received his Ph.D. in Computer Science from NUS.
 His research interests span recommender systems, information retrieval, and multi-media processing.
 He has over 50 publications appeared in several top conferences such as SIGIR, WWW, MM and IJCAI, and journals such as TKDE and TOIS.
 His work on recommender systems has received the Best Paper Award Honourable Mention of WWW 2018 and SIGIR 2016.
 Moreover, he has served as the PC member for several top conferences including SIGIR, WWW, MM, KDD etc., and the regular reviewer for journals including TKDE, TOIS, TMM etc. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Leihui Chen} is currently a master in the School of Data Science and Engineering of East China Normal University, China.
 Her research interests include recommender systems, computational advertising , social network analysis and mining.
-She is a student member of CCF. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Aoying Zhou} is a professor on School of Data Science and Engineering (DaSE) at East China Normal University (ECNU), where he is heading DaSE and vice president of ECNU.
+She is a student member of CCF. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Tingting Liu} is currently a PhD student in the School of Data Science and Engineering of East China Normal University, China.
+Her research interests include recommender systems, knowledge engineering, social network analysis and mining. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Jinglin Zhang} received the MS degree in circuits and systems from Shanghai University, Shanghai, China in 2010 and his PhD degree in electronics and telecommunications from the National Institute of Applied Sciences-Rennes (INSA de Rennes) in 2013.
+Since 2014, he has been on the faculty of the School of Atmospheric Science, Nanjing University of Information Science Technology.
+His current research interest includes computer vision, high-performance computing, interdisciplinary research with pattern recognition and atmospheric science. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Aoying Zhou} is a professor on School of Data Science and Engineering (DaSE) at East China Normal University (ECNU), where he is heading DaSE and vice president of ECNU.
 He is the winner of the National Science Fund for Distinguished Young Scholars supported by NSFC and the professorship appointment under Changjiang Scholars Program of Ministry of Education.
 His research interests include Web data management, data intensive computing, in-memory cluster computing and benchmark for big data.
 His works appear in major international journals and conferences, including TKDE, PVLDB, SIGMOD, SIGIR, KDD, WWW, ICDE and ICDM, etc. \end{IEEEbiography}